Gordon999/Pi-AutoGuider/README.md

 # Pi-AutoGuider
 AutoGuider for a telescope using a Raspberry Pi, with RPi camera (v1 or v2) or suitable webcam.

-This script was developed to auto guide a telescope through a ST-4 port using a Raspberry Pi (Pi2B recommended) and a suitable interface.
+This script was developed to auto guide a telescope through a ST-4 port using a Raspberry Pi (Pi2B or Pi3B recommended) and a suitable interface.

 The interface can be an opto-isolator, relay card available for the Pi, eg Seeed Raspberry PI card,